Skip to content

 • Documentation Integration: Code structure supports comprehensive documentation generation

-Verification: New users can accomplish common tasks with minimal learning curve and clear API patterns.
+Verification: New users can accomplish common tasks with minimal learning curve, while advanced users benefit from type safety and production-ready APIs.

 5.3 Cross-Cutting Concerns Traceability